 pyqd, it connects to the first Aquaero device found, and listens on port 9500 for HTTP requests.
 It also takes care of keeping the Aquaero real time clock up to date.

 These end points are currently implemented:

 status- Return the current status of the Aquaero device as JSON (e.g. temperatures and fan speeds).

 settings- Return the current settings of the Aquaero device as JSON.

 strings- Return the current customizable strings of the Aquaero device as JSON.

 Example: http://localhost:9500/status returns the current state of your Aquaero as JSON data.

 pyqmdump if your Aquaero does not currently serve any vital purposes (like actually cooling a computer).
-It may crash or behave erratic while running this tool.
-Connected fans and pumps might stpp.
+The Aquaero may crash or behave erratic when running this tool.
+Connected fans and pumps might stop, or rotate too slow.

-We strongly recommend to reset the Aquaero after creating the dump files, by disconnecting it from power for a few seconds.
+After dumping the flash memory, it is strongly recommended to reset the Aquaero by disconnecting it from power for a few seconds.